gajeshbhat/gajeshbhat.github.io/_posts/2021-01-12-welcome-to-jekyll.markdown

 title:  "Mardown Syntax for this blog"
 date:   2021-01-12 11:28:10 -0500
 categories: misc
+excerpt: You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes.
+You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.